10 Rules for Forecasting

 Then it was back to central bankers and such unconventional monetary policy as quantitative easing (QE) and “Operation Twist” that created a “new normal.”
 Then came the European debt crisis and austerity, which was replaced in recent years by geopolitics and the rise of populism.

-And while I am generally skeptical that individual geopolitical events will have a lasting influence on financial markets, there are clearly circumstances — the US–China trade war or Brexit, for example — that can and do have a material influence on investments.
+And while I am generally skeptical that individual geopolitical events will have a lasting influence on financial markets, there are clearly circumstances — the US–China trade tensions or Brexit, for example — that can and do have a material influence on investments.

 The challenge then is how to forecast these events and their impact.
 For forecasting rules, the gold standard is described in Dan Gardner and Philip Tetlock’s Superforecasting — a mandatory read for anyone who forecasts.
 But there are other great resources, including Steve LeVine’s 14 rules.